 CBD and Testosterone Levels

 CBD could potentially balance hormone levels, including testosterone, which would translate into better sex life.
 The endocannabinoid system has its receptors in reproductive organs, including testicles.
-Therefore, it’s signaling with CBD can regulate organ function and performance of different systems, such as the testosterone production in testicles.
+Therefore, its signaling with CBD can regulate organ function and performance of different systems, such as testosterone production in testicles.

 The relationship between the endocannabinoid system and reproductive health is a vivid one, so it’s safe to assume that CBD and sex go hand in hand.
+As CBD interacts with the body’s endocannabinoid system, studies have shown that CBD could possibly help to boost fertility since those endocannabinoid receptors have been found on female reproductive organs.
 Last but not least, CBD helps improve the body’s response to stress; successful stress management has been linked to the recalibration of hormones.

 What Are the Best Forms of CBD to Use for Sex?